Nuclear Power in Mexico

 The government of Mexico, through the Ministry of Energy is responsible for the storage and disposal of nuclear fuels and radioactive waste irrespective of their origin.

 The Energy Ministry is beginning to take administrative and budgetary steps to create a national company to manage its radioactive waste.
-It is also planning to sign the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management.
+It is also planning to sign the IAEA Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management, but had not done so by mid-2016.

 An engineered near-surface disposal site for low-level waste (LLW) operated at Piedrera between 1985 and 1987.
 In that time, 20,858m3 of waste was stored.